jixianpeng/AU_predictor/README.md

 ### 3. Adding the cropped_aligned frames and the original videos to the ./test/cropped_aligned/ and ./test/video/ without any change,Manually.
 ### 4.test
     python3 ./Au_Test.py

+the results will be stored into ./prediction/, each file corrresponding to a file in the dataset by the name